top of page

 • 7 min read

-Across Europe, the Green Asset Ratio emerged from Article 8 of the EU Taxonomy framework as a way to show what share of a bank’s covered balance sheet is actually financing taxonomy-aligned economic activities.
-In simple terms, it asks a difficult but powerful question: of the assets a bank holds, how much can genuinely be evidenced as environmentally sustainable under a rules-based framework?
-The European Banking Authority embedded GAR and its companion metric, BTAR, into Pillar 3 ESG disclosures to improve comparability and make sustainability-related banking exposures more visible to markets.
+Across Europe, the Green Asset Ratio emerged from Article 8 of the EU Taxonomy framework.
+It demonstrates what share of a bank’s covered balance sheet is financing taxonomy-aligned economic activities.
+In simple terms, it poses a challenging yet powerful question: of the assets a bank holds, how much can genuinely be evidenced as environmentally sustainable under a rules-based framework?
+The European Banking Authority embedded GAR and its companion metric, BTAR, into Pillar 3 ESG disclosures.
+This move aims to improve comparability and make sustainability-related banking exposures more visible to markets.

-Türkiye has entered this conversation in a much more structured way.
-According to the BRSA framework the Green Asset Ratio is no longer just a European banking concept being observed from a distance.
+Türkiye has entered this conversation in a more structured manner.
+According to the BRSA framework, the Green Asset Ratio is no longer merely a European banking concept observed from a distance.
 It has become a domestic reporting and portfolio classification issue for Turkish banks as well.
-The BRSA regulation published on 11 April 2025 introduced a measurable framework for the banking sector to identify, classify and report green assets, with first reporting required from 30 June 2025.
+The BRSA regulation published on 11 April 2025 introduced a measurable framework for the banking sector to identify, classify, and report green assets, with the first reporting required from 30 June 2025.

 What makes GAR strategically important is not the formula itself.
 On paper, it is straightforward.
-In the Turkish BRSA guide, the ratio is defined as aligned assets divided by eligible assets, with aligned assets meaning exposures that satisfy technical screening criteria, do no significant harm to other environmental objectives and also meet minimum social safeguards.
-In the EU context, the logic is similar even if the reporting perimeter and denominator construction differ.
-The complexity lies not in arithmetic, but in evidence.
+In the Turkish BRSA guide, the ratio is defined as aligned assets divided by eligible assets.
+Here, aligned assets refer to exposures that satisfy technical screening criteria, do not cause significant harm to other environmental objectives, and meet minimum social safeguards.
+The logic in the EU context is similar, even if the reporting perimeter and denominator construction differ.
+The complexity lies not in arithmetic but in evidence.

-A green asset is not simply an exposure that “sounds green.”
+The real story of GAR is that a green asset is not simply an exposure that “sounds green.”
 A solar project is not automatically aligned.
-An energy-efficient mortgage is not automatically eligible for recognition.
-A transport investment is not automatically sustainable because it sits in a broadly favourable sector.
-The entire architecture depends on disciplined classification, documentary support and traceable judgement.
-The implementation captures this clearly by distinguishing between “eligible” and “aligned” assets: an asset may sit within a taxonomy-covered activity, but still fail alignment if DNSH or minimum safeguard conditions cannot be demonstrated.
+An energy-efficient mortgage does not automatically qualify for recognition.
+A transport investment is not automatically sustainable merely because it sits in a broadly favourable sector.
+The entire architecture depends on disciplined classification, documentary support, and traceable judgement.
+The implementation captures this distinction clearly by differentiating between “eligible” and “aligned” assets.
+An asset may fall within a taxonomy-covered activity but still fail alignment if Do No Significant Harm (DNSH) or minimum safeguard conditions cannot be demonstrated.

 Eligible assets are the starting universe.
 They are the exposures linked to activities that fall within the technical screening perimeter.
 Aligned assets are a much narrower subset.
 They must make a substantial contribution to one or more environmental objectives, avoid significant harm to others, and satisfy social and governance safeguards.
-That means GAR is not a simple green lending ratio.
-It is an evidence-based alignment ratio.
+This means GAR is not a simple green lending ratio; it is an evidence-based alignment ratio.
 The difference is profound.
-A bank may finance many activities that are directionally positive for the transition, but if the underlying files, certificates, impact assessments, policy checks or client-level verifications are incomplete, those assets may still fail to count.
+A bank may finance many activities that are directionally positive for the transition, but if the underlying files, certificates, impact assessments, policy checks, or client-level verifications are incomplete, those assets may still fail to count.

 First, it confirms that even in the EU, GAR should not be interpreted lazily.
-A low ratio may reflect genuine strategic weakness, but it may also reflect product mix, client segmentation or reporting perimeter asymmetries.
+A low ratio may reflect genuine strategic weakness, but it may also reflect product mix, client segmentation, or reporting perimeter asymmetries.
 Second, it shows that GAR is not a static metric.
 It is part of a still-maturing regulatory architecture.
-This is important for Turkish banks as they build their internal logic.
-A mechanically compliant calculation may satisfy near-term reporting needs, but a strategically designed GAR programme should be built with enough flexibility to accommodate future taxonomy revisions, expanded disclosure expectations and methodology refinement.
+This is crucial for Turkish banks as they build their internal logic.
+A mechanically compliant calculation may satisfy near-term reporting needs, but a strategically designed GAR programme should be built with enough flexibility to accommodate future taxonomy revisions, expanded disclosure expectations, and methodology refinement.

 The banks that will manage GAR well are therefore unlikely to be the ones that treat it as a reporting annex.
 They will be the ones that treat it as a portfolio management discipline.

-The first is asset-level inventory discipline.
-The BRSA guidance is very clear that banks need a full balance-sheet mapping exercise, excluding certain categories such as central bank claims, central government exposures, multilateral development bank exposures and trading book items before determining the eligible and aligned universe.
-If a bank does not know exactly what it holds, under which activity classification, with which documents and under which client structure, its GAR exercise will quickly become manual, inconsistent and hard to defend.
+The first requirement is asset-level inventory discipline.
+The BRSA guidance is very clear that banks need a full balance-sheet mapping exercise.
+This exercise excludes certain categories such as central bank claims, central government exposures, multilateral development bank exposures, and trading book items before determining the eligible and aligned universe.
+If a bank does not know exactly what it holds, under which activity classification, with which documents, and under which client structure, its GAR exercise will quickly become manual, inconsistent, and hard to defend.

-The second is classification logic.
-NACE mapping and activity-level taxonomy interpretation are not clerical tasks.
-They shape the entire eligible universe.
+The second requirement is classification logic.
+NACE mapping and activity-level taxonomy interpretation are not clerical tasks; they shape the entire eligible universe.

-The third is documentary strength.
+The third requirement is documentary strength.
 Technical screening criteria must be evidenced through real documents, not assumptions.
-Energy performance certificates, engineering reports, emissions data, third-party environmental certifications and feasibility studies are not supporting details.
-They are the backbone of GAR defensibility.
+Energy performance certificates, engineering reports, emissions data, third-party environmental certifications, and feasibility studies are not merely supporting details; they are the backbone of GAR defensibility.
 The same is true for DNSH (Do No Significant Harm).

 The fourth requirement is minimum safeguards and governance screening.
 This is where many sustainability discussions become too narrow.
 GAR is not only about environmental contribution.
 In both EU taxonomy logic and the Turkish BRSA structure, alignment also depends on minimum social safeguards.

 It will reveal whether green finance sits mainly in presentation decks or actually in the book.
-It will reveal whether a bank’s product architecture is capable of generating aligned exposures, or only broad green narratives.
-It will reveal whether sustainability, credit, risk, compliance and technology teams can operate through a common logic.
-And it will reveal whether the institution has a sufficiently disciplined evidence framework to withstand supervisory, investor and external scrutiny.
+It will reveal whether a bank’s product architecture is capable of generating aligned exposures or only broad green narratives.
+It will reveal whether sustainability, credit, risk, compliance, and technology teams can operate through a common logic.
+Furthermore, it will reveal whether the institution has a sufficiently disciplined evidence framework to withstand supervisory, investor, and external scrutiny.

 This is particularly relevant at a time when the European framework itself is evolving.
 The EBA’s February 2026 ESG dashboard update noted that taxonomy-alignment charts had not been updated beyond Q4 2024 following the August 2025 no-action letter, reflecting ongoing transition in the reporting architecture.
 In other words, the market is still learning.
-But that should not be misread as a reason to wait.
+However, this should not be misread as a reason to wait.
 If anything, it is the opposite.
-The banks that invest early in methodology, controls and data discipline will be far better positioned when GAR becomes more stable, more comparable and more visible in market practice.
+The banks that invest early in methodology, controls, and data discipline will be far better positioned when GAR becomes more stable, more comparable, and more visible in market practice.

-Those are not disclosure questions.
-They are strategic banking questions.
+Those are not merely disclosure questions; they are strategic banking questions.

 The institutions that answer them well will not merely report a ratio.
 They will begin to build a more durable sustainable finance franchise.

 In the years ahead, Green Asset Ratio disclosure will undoubtedly continue to evolve.
-Definitions will be clarified, templates will be amended and taxonomies will mature.
-But the underlying direction is already clear.
+Definitions will be clarified, templates will be amended, and taxonomies will mature.
+However, the underlying direction is already clear.
 Sustainable finance is moving away from broad thematic claims and toward measurable, documentable, portfolio-level accountability.

 Comments